To me, the best part of creating with anything new is the unknown journey and it’s mysterious destination.

 The details of all that are in my bio above, but people always ask how I started in monotypes to begin with.
 In university, I had printmaking studies, stone lithography, silk screen and relief.
 Mostly I painted and tried out a bunch of stuff, which is what you are supposed to do in school.

-I first discovered monotype printmaking much later.
+I first discovered monotype printmaking much later while living outside of Boston, MA.
 I had found a weekend intensive workshop at Mass Art in Boston and got in.
 I fell in love with the spontaneous process of working with monotypes.
 I enjoy the process, the “not knowing” of what is going to happen next, yet trying to control the end result as much as I can.
 This medium is not for everyone, it will drive a “control-freak” personality insane.
 For me it is a medium which reflects our attempts to control our own lives.
 We can’t, so why not enjoy it, if we can?